kiegroup/jbpm-dashboard/README.md

 To execute a quick demo, first see "Building the project", the proceed as indicated:

-1. Go to the <code>builder/target</code> directory and unzip the teiid-dashbuilder-demo-installer.zip file to a given directory (the [target_directory]).
+1. Go to the <code>builder/target</code> directory and unzip the jbpm-dashbuilder-demo-installer.zip file to a given directory (the [target_directory]).
 You should get a directory structure like this:

          [target_directory]/jbpm-dashboard-demo